Wetlands mapping - what's the story?

 - coastal wetlands above mean high water springs; but excludes: a. wet pasture or where water temporarily ponds after rainfall; b. artificial wetlands used for wastewater or stormwater treatment except where they are listed in Sections 6 to 15 of this Plan; c. artificial farm dams, drainage canals and detention dams; and d. reservoirs for firefighting, domestic or community water supply.

-This does not mean that areas which meet the RMA definition but not the LWRP definition are not wetlands.
-It simply means that we do not actively manage them under the rules in the LWRP.
+This does not mean that areas which meet the RMA definition but not the LWRP or NES-F definitions are not wetlands.
+It simply means that we do not actively manage them under the rules in the LWRP of the NES-F.

 For example, areas that meet the wet pasture exclusion are still technically wetlands however, for the purposes of the LWRP, they are excluded from some of our rules.